 But is private credit actually a good investment for you?

 The answer depends entirely on your financial situation, risk tolerance, and investment timeline.
-Private credit refers to …
+Private credit refers to loans made …

 Drone-view of two urban highways meeting at an active real estate construction site with cranes and a rising mixed-use tower at golden hour, with a city skyline and river in the distance.